-Sometimes there is a need to give access for other, none-administrator users to manage access to certain website resources likes posts and pages, metaboxes and widgets or API endpoints.
+Sometimes there is a need to give access for other, non-administrator users to manage access to certain website resources likes posts, pages, metaboxes, widgets or API endpoints.
 You also do not necessarily what to give too many privileges like changing capabilities or creating new roles.
-That is AAM gives you flexibility to define very granular access also to the AAM page and its features.
+That is why AAM provides the flexibility to define very granular access also to the AAM page and its services.

-Prior to AAM v4.7, most of the access management to AAM functionality could be accomplished with ConfigPress configurations however I figured that it probably will be a little bit more transparent and intuitive if access control to AAM features can be accomplished with few custom capabilities.
+Prior to AAM 4.7.0, most of the access management to AAM functionality was managed with ConfigPress configurations however we figured that it probably will be a little bit more transparent and intuitive if access control to AAM services can be accomplished with custom capabilities.

-By default, access to AAM functionality is granted only for users that have administrator capability (technically only users with the Administrator role) but in order for other none-administrator users to use AAM features, you can redefine this behavior with few simple steps.
+By default, access to AAM functionality is granted only for users that have administrator capability (technically only users with the Administrator role).
+However, in order for other non-administrator users to use AAM services, you can redefine this behavior with a few simple steps.

 The first step is to redefine the default access capability.
+This is the first authorization layer that AAM uses to verify that user can work with AAM services.
 Create custom capability aam_manager.
-Go to the Capabilities tab and on the top right corner hit + Create button.
+Go to the Capabilities tab and on the top right corner click + Create button.
 From this point only users with aam_manager capability checked, will have access to the AAM functionality.
-The aam_manager capability is enough to grand access to almost all functionality with few exceptions that we will mention below.

 Note!
 Make sure that you do not misspell aam_manager capability.
 “R” in the end!

 Step 2.
 Define what type of subjects can be managed.

 All users, roles, visitors, and default settings, collectively are called subjects.
 So basically the subject is who you are managing access for.
 Because the majority of access settings are defined for a very specific subject (e.g. role or visitors), you have to be very explicit about what particular subjects are allowed to be managed.